Granger causality: Limitations

 As its name implies, Granger causality is not necessarily true causality.
-In fact, the Granger-causality tests fulfill only the Humean definition of causality that identifies the cause-effect relations with constant conjunctions.
 If both X and Y are driven by a common third process with different lags, one might still fail to reject the alternative hypothesis of Granger causality.
 Yet, manipulation of one of the variables would not change the other.
 Indeed, the Granger-causality tests are designed to handle pairs of variables, and may produce misleading results when the true relationship involves three or more variables.
 Having said this, it has been argued that given a probabilistic view of causation, Granger causality can be considered true causality in that sense, especially when Reichenbach's "screening off" notion of probabilistic causation is taken into account.

 Other possible sources of misguiding test results are: (1) not frequent enough or too frequent sampling, (2) nonlinear causal relationship, (3) time series nonstationarity and nonlinearity and (4) existence of rational expectations.
 A similar test involving more variables can be applied with vector autoregression.